 “Richard Bland College taught me that hard work and dedication will lead to great success in the future.”

 Honors Program Scholarships are awarded to a limited number of students.
+Global Student Success Program participants do not qualify for scholarships.
 In order to be considered for a scholarship, students must complete an application, be selected, and fulfill requirements of the Honors Program.

-- Enrollment in ESE-Honors and required number of Honors courses (COLL courses for second-year Promise Scholars)
+- Enroll in ESE-Honors and required number of Honors courses (COLL courses for second-year Promise Scholars)

-- Participation in ASPIRE Living & Learning Community (if residential)
+- Participate in ASPIRE Living & Learning Community (if residential)

 Students who fulfill the Honors Program requirements each semester during their first year will be invited to re-apply for acceptance and an Honors Program Scholarship their second year.
 Re-acceptance is not guaranteed.